Aljawhara-CS/Proposal/README.md

  Id	EmployeeName	JobTitle	BasePay	OvertimePay	OtherPay	Benefits	TotalPay	TotalPayBenefits	Year	Notes	Agency	Status Features which contains linking data to a more clearly visible picture,  are used to identify the most important features of this study.

 # Tools
-There are tools that will be used to achieve the goal of this study, such as:  matplotlib, pandas, seaborn, sklearn for discovering the data and train a model.
-The work will be done through Jupyter notebook.

-TO DO:
-•	Explore the data and come up with EDA phases then use a model to fit the data.

-# Tools
 - Numpy and Pandas for data manipulation
 - Scikit-learn for modeling
 - Matplotlib and Seaborn for plotting
+- The work will be done through Jupyter notebook.

+TO DO:
+•	Explore the data and come up with EDA phases then use a model to fit the data.